erikologic/erikologic.github.io/src/lib/content/posts/how-we-won-the-o11y-game-at-carbonre.md

 _LESSON #2: Sometimes, you need to plant the seeds and patiently wait for harvest time rather than just reach for the lower-hanging fruits._

-Once I started collecting telemetries, I... did nothing!
+Once I started collecting telemetries, I did... nothing!

-After my previous failure, I agreed with my manager to adopt a passive approach.
+After my previous failure, I previously agreed with my manager to adopt a passive approach.
 Whenever questions would pop up on Slack, I would answer them with HoneyComb query links, possibly comparing them with CloudWatch Logs and/or Sentry.
 1-2 times a week, I would spend some minutes digging around in HoneyComb and provide some novel insights in Slack.